- Trends in Mobile UX design 2023

 Do’s while designing UX in a Mobile App

 It has been proven that 42% of the time an app fails, lack of research is the primary problem.
 When a new project begins, it is crucial to research thoroughly and note down the ideas before actually proceeding with the designing part of the UX.
 The UX designers must take out some time before initiating a new project and practice some mobile app design mock-ups.
 The developer must also understand requirements of the intended audience along with the problems they are facing.
 This is pivotal in crafting a unique solution for users as the solution caters to solve the users problems.

 Added benefit of stringent research of existing designs and their study helps UX designers shortlist mobile app designs which are best suited for a client.

 While designing for a particular client, following are the pointers that should be included in one’s research :

 - Search the customers’ base

-- Look for user personas which include customers’ background, need, and goal
+- Create user personas that include customers’ background, need, and goal

 - Examine competitive analysis, user stories, progress, and mapping

 - Prototyping tests for market activity and feature validity